 Currently, our total sales are derived principally from customers who use our products in IT products, televisions and mobile and other application products with display devices.
-In particular, a substantial percentage of our sales is derived from end-brand customers, or their designated system integrators, who use our panels in their IT products, which accounted for 36.4%, 38.6% and 41.8% of our total revenue in 2018, 2019 and 2020, respectively.
-A substantial portion of our sales is also derived from end-brand customers, or their designated system integrators, who use our panels in their televisions, which accounted for 40.0%, 34.1% and 27.7% of our total revenue in 2018, 2019 and 2020, respectively, and those who use our panels in their mobile and other applications, which accounted for 23.4%, 27.1 and 30.4% of our total revenue in 2018, 2019 and 2020, respectively.
+In particular, a substantial percentage of our sales is derived from end-brand customers, or their designated system integrators, who use our panels in their IT products, which accounted for 41.7%, 41.7% and 42.5% of our total revenue in 2020, 2021 and 2022 (prior to deduction of forward exchange hedging loss, which had previously been treated as accumulated other comprehensive loss but was reclassified to a deduction from revenue in 2022, when the sales from the hedged forecast transactions were recognized), respectively.
+A substantial portion of our sales is also derived from end-brand customers, or their designated system integrators, who use our panels in their televisions, which accounted for 27.8%, 31.7% and 26.4% of our total revenue in 2020, 2021 and 2022 (in the case of 2022, adjusted as described above), respectively, and those who use our panels in their mobile and other applications, which accounted for 30.3%, 26.4% and 30.9% of our total revenue in 2020, 2021 and 2022 (in the case of 2022, adjusted as described above), respectively.
 As each of these product segments significantly contributes to our total sales, we will continue to be dependent on continuing demand from each of the IT products industry, the television industry and the mobile device industry for a substantial portion of our sales.
 Any downturn in any of those industries in which our customers operate would result in reduced demand for our products, which may in turn result in reduced revenue, lower average selling prices and/or reduced margins.

-Earthquakes, tsunamis, floods, severe health epidemics (including the ongoing global COVID-19 pandemic and any possible recurrence of other types of widespread infectious diseases) and other natural calamities could materially adversely affect our business, results of operations or financial condition.
+Earthquakes, tsunamis, floods, severe health epidemics (including the global COVID-19 pandemic and any possible recurrence of other types of widespread infectious diseases) and other natural calamities could materially adversely affect our business, results of operations or financial condition.